 Minor children do not have the same legal rights as adults.
 Because they are not considered to be legally competent, they do not have the ability to file a lawsuit on their own behalf following a serious injury.
 That does not mean they lack an avenue to fair compensation.
 Parents have the power and ability to file a lawsuit on behalf of their minor child, which could result in the compensation they deserve.

 What’s more, there is an expanded deadline that applies to these cases compared to an adult’s injury claim.
-In general, the statute of limitations for a personal injury lawsuit is four years.
-That means most people have four years from the date their injury occurs to file their lawsuit.
+In general, the statute of limitations for a personal injury lawsuit is two years.
+That means most people have two years from the date their injury occurs to file their lawsuit.
 The failure to comply could result in the permanent dismissal of the injury case.

 It is important to note that this deadline can be paused—or “tolled”—for minors.
 When a child is physically injured, the statute of limitations does not begin to run until the child’s 18th birthday.
 However, there is a second deadline to be aware of that requires a person to file a lawsuit within seven years of the injury.
 In other words, younger children will likely require their parents to file a case while they are still minors.
 An older child might be able to wait until they are 18 to file the lawsuit themselves.
 In either situation, an Orlando injured minor attorney could assist in laying out a claim for compensation.

 If your child was injured by someone else’s negligence, they deserve an advocate that will fight for them.
 The legal team at the Umansky Law Firm puts all our effort into ensuring you get the financial relief that you deserve.

 Do not put your child’s injury claim at risk by handling it without skilled counsel.
 Reach out to an Orlando child injury lawyer today.